wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 LII.

-Affairs on the ocean — privateer Prince of
-Neufchatel — Marquis of Tiveedale defeated in Upper Canada — capture of the President
-— loss of the Sylph — capture of the Cyane and the Levant by the Constitution — capture of the St. Lawrence — capture of the Penguin by the Hornet, captain Biddle.
+Affairs on the ocean--privateer Prince of Neufchatel--Marquis of Tiveedale defeated in Upper Canada--capture of the President--loss of the Sylph--capture of the Cyane and the Levant by the Constitution--capture of the St. Lawrence--capture of the Penguin by the Hornet, captain Biddle.